-For example, here are some easily-observable factors to consider:
+For example, here are some easily observable factors to consider:

 - What does the topography of your property look like?
 Is it up on a hill or down in a valley?
-Does it have a slope of any kind, with one end higher that the other?
+Does it have a slope of any kind, with one end higher than the other?
 In some cases (when there is a high water table or varying soil types throughout a property), a vacant lot may not pass its perc test on the lower at the lower elevation, but it will pass on the higher end.
-For this reason, whenever I see a property that a clear variance in elevation, I see this as a positive sign, because it adds to the potential that even if the land won’t perc on the lower end, it has another fair shot at passing on the higher end.
+For this reason, whenever I see a property that a clear variance in elevation, I see this as a positive because it adds to the potential that even if the land won't perc on the lower end, it has another shot at passing on the higher end.

 If your property fails its perc test, don't panic.
 A failed perc test isn't the end of the story for any property.

 - Check with the local Health Department about their records of any previous perc tests.
-Try to determine if they searched the entire property for a proper septic drain field (because in many cases, one section of the property may fail the test, while another section of the property may pass with flying colors).
+Try to determine if they searched the entire property for a proper septic drain field (in many cases, one section of the property may fail the test, while another section of the property may pass with flying colors).

 - Also keep in mind that in some areas, if you wait long enough, the municipal water and sewer may become available.
 If your plan is to buy land and hold it for a while, it could still be worth your while.

-It’s also worth noting that when a property fails a perc test, it doesn’t necessarily mean you can’t build anything on it.
-In many cases, you can get around this issue if you’re willing to spend more money on an engineered system and/or add a raised sand bed to overcome to drainage issue (depending on what the Health Department is willing to allow).
+It's also worth noting that when a property fails a perc test, it doesn't necessarily mean you can't build anything on it.
+In many cases, you can get around this issue if you're willing to spend more money on an engineered system and/or add a raised sand bed to overcome the drainage issue (depending on what the Health Department is willing to allow).

 - Storage Units